casualcore/casual/README.md

 ### license
-Our intention is that every thing in this repository is licensed under the [MIT licence](https://opensource.org/licenses/MIT), with the exception of stuff under [thirdparty](/thirdparty/readme.md), which has their own licenses.
+Our intention is that everything in this repository is licensed under the [MIT licence](https://opensource.org/licenses/MIT), with the exception of stuff under [thirdparty](/thirdparty/readme.md), which has their own licenses.

 We (think we) show this by the file [licence.md](/license.md).
 If this is not enough legally, please enlighten us!